How to help employees manage uncertainty and stress amid rising inflation

 - It can help us to achieve our goals.
 For example, planning the training, skills or targets you need to achieve to gain a promotion.

-Employers and business leaders need to understand the impact uncertainty and worry can have on their employees’ mental health and the steps they can take to support them.
+Employers and business leaders need to understand the impact uncertainty and stress can have on their employees’ mental health and the steps they can take to support them.

 Signs of uncertainty to look out for as an employer

-It can be hard to know if worry and uncertainty is impacting someone as worry is mostly an internal process.
-However, there are different signs which may indicate an employee/colleague may be struggling with worry and uncertainty.
+It can be hard to know if uncertainty and stress impact someone, as worry is mostly an internal process.
+However, different signs indicate that an employee/colleague may struggle with uncertainty and stress.
 Here are some key behaviours to look out for, which could lead you to open a conversation with them to find out more:

 - Excessive absence – Taking an unusual amount of time off work.
 Should a disproportionate level of absence persist, take steps to communicate with the person to understand why.

 - Reduced tolerance – Overreacting to situations in the workplace.